This article originally appeared on VICE UK.

 Would it just be cheaper if you stopped taking your drugs?

 Well, it wouldn't be.
-It would be much more expensive to have the 100,000 people living with HIV in the UK turning up to A&E and filling hospital wards with fuck knows what problems that the medication we take stops us getting.
+It would be much more expensive to have the 100,000 people living with HIV in the UK turning up to the ER and filling hospital wards with fuck knows what problems that the medication we take stops us from getting.

 Also, I'd probably die, and I'm a human being, if that counts for anything.